-All Welsh medium primary schools in Flintshire have been awarded Siarter laith Silver award for their increased use of Welsh in a social context and are now working towards the Gold award.
+All Welsh medium primary schools in Flintshire have been awarded Siarter laith Silver award for their increased use of Welsh in a social context and two schools have achieved the Gold award.
 45 English medium primary schools are engaged in the Cymraeg Campus project and are working towards the Bronze Award.